 Nutrition experts further classify carbs as simple or complex depending on the number of sugar molecules the carbs contain.
 Sugars fall into the simple category because they’re made up of just one or two molecules.
 Starches and fibres, meanwhile, comprise at least three sugar molecules and are therefore classified as complex carbs.
 Here’s a little more about what that means for the body at mealtimes.

 The presence of fibre in a food can slow the release of simple sugars to result in a more sustained energy release and greater satiety, Hermann notes.
-That’s one reason she recommends fibre-rich whole foods such as apples over sweetened fare like biscuits, which tend to lack fibre.
+That’s one reason she recommends fibre-rich whole foods such as apples over sweetened foods like biscuits, which tend to lack fibre.
 “Unlike fruit, processed foods with added sugar really aren’t that filling,” Hermann says.
 “Some people find that [foods with added sugar] can lead to overeating.”

 - Complex carbohydrates: starches and fibre.
 As noted above, complex carbs are larger chains of sugar molecules linked by chemical bonds.
-For starches, digestive enzymes in the gut need time to break the chains into single units, so starches tend to provide a steadier and more gradual source of glucose energy than simple sugars do, says Susan Mitchell, PhD, registered dietitian nutritionist.
+For starches, digestive enzymes in the gut need time to break the chains into single units, so starches tend to provide a steadier and more gradual source of glucose (energy) than simple sugars do, says Susan Mitchell, PhD, registered dietitian and nutritionist.

 Function of carbohydrates

 Carbohydrates play a complex and integral role in human health.
 Here’s a closer look at how carbs affect the body.